 - Will they earn letters, points, marbles in a jar, etc.?

-> - Are they only earning tokens, or also losing them as a consequence?
-I prefer to only use positive reinforcement and do not take away from what has been earned.
+- Are they only earning tokens or also losing them as a consequence?
+I prefer only to use positive reinforcement and not take away from what has been earned.
 If you will deduct for misbehavior, make that clear upfront.

-> - What will the end reward be?
+- What will the end reward be?

 Next, decide on behavior that will earn a token.
 Outline and model how they can achieve this goal behavior.
 It must be an action that all students are realistically capable of doing.
 For example, quietly walking through the hallway, good behavior in the lunchroom or at specials, class compliments, etc. What does this behavior look like to earn a token?

 Praise positive whole class behaviors when they happen.
 Students will begin to see the pattern of good choices and behavior and want to continue the pattern.

 Finally, be clear about the reward system upfront.
 Set boundaries for what counts toward receiving a token and what doesn’t.
 Let students know they won’t get a token if they ask for it and that it has to be given by you.

 Whole Class Reward Ideas